-To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.
+To prevent bodily injury or death from the unexpected startup of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat.

 - 1. Lower the header to the ground. - 2.
-Shut down the combine and remove the key from the ignition.
+Shut down the combine, and remove the key from the ignition.

-- 3. Open left endshield (A).
-For instructions, refer to 3.3.1 Opening Left Endshield, page 25. - 4.
+- 3. Open the left endshield.
+For instructions, refer to 3.3.1 Opening Left Endshield, page 23. - 4.
 Remove the right endshield.
-For instructions, refer to 3.3.5 Removing Right Endshield, page 30.

-- 5. Loosen two bolts (A) on auger upstops (B) on the left side of the header. - 6.
-Slide stops (B) downward until they contact the rubber blocks (C) on the auger arm. - 7.
+For instructions, refer to 3.3.5 Removing Right Endshield, page 28. - Loosen two bolts (A) on auger upstops (B) on the left side of the header. - 6.
+Slide stops (B) downward until they contact rubber blocks (C) on the auger arm. - 7.
 Tighten bolts (A).